 It’s a marketer’s worst nightmare: For whatever reason, a one-time repeat customer has stopped engaging with your brand entirely.
-Now, they’ve fallen into the dreaded category of “inactive subscriber.”
+Now, they’ve fallen into the dreaded category of churned customers.

 Regardless of whether they’ve been away for six months or more than a year, the relationship has gone cold and you weren’t able to save it—or worse, you didn’t even realize it needed saving.

 But there’s still hope!
-When executed well, winback campaigns are proven to not only capture your idle customers’ attention, but can also encourage them to start shopping again.
-In fact, one study revealed that 45 percent of customers who receive a winback email end up opening a subsequent message from the brand.
+When executed well, winback campaigns are proven to not only capture your faded customers’ attention but can also encourage them to start shopping again.
+In fact, one study revealed that 45% of customers who receive a winback email end up opening a subsequent message from the brand.

 How can you craft a winback campaign that addresses your customers’ individual needs?
 Focus on these six dos and don’ts of winback email campaigns to help you successfully re-engage your inactive customers.
 Soon, you’ll be welcoming them back into the fold as newly engaged email subscribers, with higher open and click-through rates to prove it.